Court records related to Jeffrey Epstein are set to be released, but they aren’t a client list

 About 2,000 pages were unsealed by a court in 2019.
 Additional documents were released in 2020, 2021 and 2022.

-This next batch of records had remained sealed because of concerns about the privacy rights of Epstein’s victims and other people whose names had come up during the legal battle but weren’t complicit in his crimes.
+This next batch of around 250 records had sections that were blacked out or were sealed entirely because of concerns about the privacy rights of Epstein’s victims and other people whose names had come up during the legal battle but weren’t complicit in his crimes.

 WHAT CAN WE EXPECT TO SEE?